seratch/notion-sdk-jvm/README.md

 #### Pluggable HTTP Client

-`java.net.HttpURLConnection` does not support PATCH request method.
-For this reason, the default implementation of `httpClient` does an "illegal reflective access" to overcome the limitation (see `notion.api.v1.http.HttpUrlConnPatchMethodWorkaround` for details).
-It's totally fine to use the default `httpClient` when you first try this SDK, but we recommend using other implmentations for production apps.
-Currently, we support the following libraries and modules:
+As some may know, `java.net.HttpURLConnection` does not support PATCH request method :cry:.
+Thus, the default `httpClient` has to make an "illegal reflective access" to overcome the limitation for perfoming PATCH method requests (see [this class](https://github.com/seratch/notion-sdk-jvm/blob/main/core/src/main/kotlin/notion/api/v1/http/HttpUrlConnPatchMethodWorkaround.kt) for details).

+If you use PATH method API calls such as [`PATCH https://api.notion.com/v1/pages/{page_id}`](https://developers.notion.com/reference/patch-page), we recommend other `httpClient` implementations listed below.
+If you don't use PATCH method APIs at all and don't want to add any extra dependencies, the default `httpClient` works for you with any issues.

 * [`java.net.HttpClient`](https://docs.oracle.com/en/java/javase/11/docs/api/java.net.http/java/net/http/HttpClient.html) in JDK 11+
 * `okhttp3.OkHttpClient` in [OkHttp](https://square.github.io/okhttp/) 4.x